Hall algebras and quantum symmetric pairs II: reflection functors: Quantum groups at distinguished parameters

 \section{$\imath$Quantum groups at distinguished parameters}

-We explain why a distinguished parameter $\bvsd$ allow us to descend earlier results on $\tMH$ and $\tUi$ to $\rMH_\bvsd$ and $\Ui_\bvsd$.
-We explain the relation of braid group action on $\Ui_\bvsd$ and an earlier version due to Kolb-Pellegrini \cite{KP11}.
+In this short section, we explain why the distinguished parameter $\bvsd$ allows us to descend earlier results on $\tMH$ and $\tUi$ to $\rMH_\bvsd$ and $\Ui_\bvsd$.
+We then clarify the relation between the braid group action on $\Ui_\bvsd$ and an earlier version due to Kolb-Pellegrini \cite{KP11}.